 The Rabbits of the Berlin Wall lead a comfortable life, undisturbed and unaware of the political turmoil surrounding them.
 At least until the Wall came down.
 The Rabbits now had to find a new home and adjust to their new surroundings, as the wall that once meant death to the people was their safe haven.
 The rabbits quickly relocated into the Parks, Bushes and Gardens nearby.

-The brass Rabbits – better known by its official name “Kaninchenfeld” was a project by the Berliner Artist Karla Sachse, who in 1999 created the installation at the former Inner-German border crossing Chaussee- / Ecke Liesenstraße.
-The idea behind project was that the Rabbits functioned as a projection surface (for the people) for both sides (East and West).
+The brass Rabbits – better known by its official name “Kaninchenfeld” was a project by the Berliner Artist Karla Sachse, who in 1999 created the installation of 120 Brass Rabbits at the former Inner-German border crossing of the Chausseestraße and Liesenstraße.
+The idea behind project was that the Rabbits functioned as a projection surface for the people on both sides (East and West) of the Wall.
 For some because they tenaciously continued to dig their tunnels on and on, and for others because they brazenly ignored the border and its limitations.

 120 brass rabbits once populated the Chauseestraße Border crossing – but like their real life counterparts, they are slowly vanishing.
-Thanks to some careless construction work to the road and sidewalk, over 40 rabbits have already disappeared.
+Thanks to some careless construction work to the road and sidewalk in 2015, over 40 rabbits have already disappeared.
 Others adapted, loosing their golden color and turning a dark grey to match the asphalt.
-Alone the few Kaninchen on the Chauseestraße that survived the construction work have retained their golden color to this day thanks to the polishing effects of the car tires.
+Alone the few Kaninchen on the Chauseestraße that survived the construction work have retained their golden color to this day (at least they still did when we first visited them in 2015) thanks to the polishing effects of the car tires.

 Public Transport: U6 Schwarzkopfstraße